 Many day-walking opportunities in the Perth region, including a majority on WalkGPS currently involve some ‘off-track’ or cross-country hiking on unmarked and/or undeveloped trails.
 Such traditional bushwalking opportunities are minimum impact and require minimal resourcing to be sustainable, the key requirements simply being continued (or restored) access to walk areas and provision of suitable, discrete vehicle parking areas at trail-heads.
 Installation of basic surveillance equipment at parking areas would improve vehicle security.

 A lifting of the current ban on backpacking with overnight stays in the outer catchments away from the Bibbulmun Track’s designated campsites would also restore the opportunity for bushwalkers to enjoy traditional camping out overnight or multi-day backpacking.

 Vision and perspective?

 Development of additional suitable bushwalking trails in our parks and state forests requires vision among politicians and planners, and champions within the community.
-The recently formed WA Parks Foundation should have a key collaborative role.
-Achieving new trails also requires a willingness on the part of regulators and land managers to consider access and other issues in the context of the greater community benefit, rather than from a narrower perspective of striving to reduce the managers’ risk toward an unachievable zero probability.
+The preparation of a WA statewide Bushwalking and Trail Running Strategy – scheduled for 2018 by DLGSC-Sport & Recreation and DBCA-Parks & Wildlife – should be a positive step.
+Achieving new trails will require a willingness on the part of regulators and land managers to consider access and other issues in the context of the greater community benefit, rather than from a narrower perspective of striving to reduce the managers’ risk toward an unachievable zero probability.